colygon/glean-devrel/docs/gleeees-prd.md

-# Warplets - Product Requirements Document
+# Gleeees - Product Requirements Document

 ## Executive Summary

-**Warplets** are pre-configured, ephemeral cloud environments that bring the full Warp terminal experience to remote development.
-Developers can deploy a Warplet (a Docker container with the Warp agent) to any cloud provider and instantly connect via SSH, inheriting all Warp features including AI assistance, workflows, and Warp Drive integration.
+**Gleeees** are pre-configured, ephemeral cloud environments that bring the full Glean terminal experience to remote development.
+Developers can deploy a Gleeee (a Docker container with the Glean agent) to any cloud provider and instantly connect via SSH, inheriting all Glean features including AI assistance, workflows, and Glean Drive integration.

 **Status:** Concept
 **Version:** 1.0